AsymLabs/realpath-lib/README.md

     source '/your/path/to/realpath-lib'

-To avoid symlinks completely (use the physical system), uncomment `no_symlinks` under 'Environment' (near the beginning of the script).
+To avoid symlinks completely (use the physical system), uncomment `no_symlinks=on` under 'Environment' (near the beginning of the script), or invoke when called as:

-That's it.
+    no_symlinks='on' get_realpath 'path-arg'
+    no_symlinks='on' get_stemname 'path-arg'

+and so on.

 Examples
 ========